Heterogeneous gradient flows in the topology of fibered optimal transport: Fibered Wasserstein space

 \item[(${\mathcal F}_3$)] $\mathcal{E}$ is lower semicontinuous, {\it i.e.},

 \item[(${\mathcal F}_4$)] $\mathcal{E}$ is $\lambda$-convex along generalized geodesics ({\it cf.} Definition \ref{D-gen-geodesic-convexity}). \end{enumerate} \end{defi}

-A fundamental observation is that the convexity property along generalized geodesic in the above item $(iv)$ implies that the penalized energy below functional is also convex.
+A fundamental observation is that the convexity property along generalized geodesic in the above item $({\mathcal F}_4)$ implies that the penalized energy functional below is also convex.
 More specifically, we have the following result.

 \begin{lem}[Convexity of the penalized energy] Consider $\nu\in \mathcal{P}(\mathbb{R}^d)$ and any functional $\mathcal{E}:\mathcal{P}_{2,\nu}(\mathbb{R}^{2d})\longrightarrow (-\infty,+\infty]$ that is $\lambda$-convex along generalized geodesics.
 Define the associated penalized energy functional as follows